SonuNM1/CarvanaX/README.md

 - npx shadcn@canary add select

 - npm install @faker-js/faker --save-dev

+- npm i moments

+- You can provide a way better UX than this when your app throws errors by providing your own ErrorBoundary or errorElement prop on your route.

 - Drizzle ORM (Object Relation Mapping) and Neon

+- useSearchParams()

 - Drizzle studio